Homesteading Family Logo

 5. Allow the pouch to hang for 12-24 hours.

-7. Add salt, and mix thoroughly with a spoon removing all cheese that has adhered to the muslin as you go.
+7. Add salt, and mix thoroughly with a spoon, removing all cheese that has adhered to the muslin as you go.

 9. Hang for another 24 hours to allow the salt to pull out as much residual moisture as possible.
-This is an important safety step before marinating in olive oil because moisture under oil will spoil.
+This is an important safety step before marinating in olive oil because moisture under the oil will spoil.

-11. With clean hands, form cheese into 2” balls, roll in seasoning of choice and place in a clean jar.
+11. With clean hands, form cheese into 2” balls, roll in the seasoning of choice and place in a clean jar.

 12. Pour in enough olive oil to completely submerge the cheese, and cover with a lid.

-14. For best results, allow the cheese to marinate for a week before consuming.
+13. For best results, allow the cheese to marinate for a week before consuming.
 The cheese is safe to eat right away, but waiting will allow the flavor to fully develop.

-You can also store the cheese in the refrigerator, however, the olive oil will solidify and you’ll want to allow the container to come back to room temperature before trying to scoop out the cheese.
-If you try scooping them out when everything is solid, you’ll end up getting some cheese and some oil and make a big mess.
+You can also store the cheese in the refrigerator.
+However, the olive oil will solidify, and you’ll want to allow the container to come back to room temperature before trying to scoop out the cheese.

+If you try scooping them out when everything is solid, you’ll end up with some cheese and some oil and make a big mess.
 Trust me when I say let this come up to room temperature for about an hour before getting the cheese out.

 FAQs